chylex/Lightning-Tracker/README.md

 Lightning Tracker is a work-in-progress issue tracker built for PHP 7.4+ and MySQL 5.6+.

-**I do not recommend using the tracker at this moment.** The current version lacks a fully-fledged permission system, protection against CSRF, and many upcoming major features.
+**I do not recommend using the tracker at this moment.** The current version lacks a fully-fledged permission system and many upcoming major features.

 ## Installation Guide